sccn/PACTools/README.md

 </center>

 The GUI is divided in four parts designated by the labels: **Data type**/**CFC type**, **PAC method**, **Command line options** and **PAC statistics**.
 In the first section (**Data type**/**CFC type**), the type of data used for PAC computation can be selected in **Data type** between channel data (*Channels*) or ICA decomposed data (*Components*).
-The label **CFC type** is a static text indicating the type of CFC computation performed.
+The label **CFC type** is currently a static text indicating the type of CFC computation performed.
 The rationale of keeping this in the GUI is that future releases of the toolbox may contain other CFC methods in addition to PAC.
 Right in the next line, a set of edits are used to input the property values for **Phase data**  and **Amplitude data**.
 In the first column, the index of the channels/components to use to compute PAC are defined (**Comp/chan indices**).
-In the second column (**Freq range [lo hi] Hz**), the range of frequencies (in Hz) to compute the instantaneous phase and amplitude can be defined.
-The number of frequencies in these ranges can be defined in the last column (**# Frequencies**).
+In the second column (**Freq range [lo hi] (Hz)**), the range of frequencies (in Hz) to compute the instantaneous phase and amplitude can be defined.
+The number of frequencies in these ranges can be defined in the fourth column (**# Frequencies**).
+Additional checkboxes  indicating the frequency scaling used can be found in the last column.
+By defaul a log scaling is set.
+Notice that currently, scaling of the frequency values is applied to both Phase and Amplitude values (checkboxes selection are linked).

 The next two sections allow for the selection of the PAC method (**PAC Method**) and input of optional parameters at **Command line options**.

-The last section comprises the settings for the computation of PAC statistics (**PAC statistics**).
+The last section comprises the settings for the computation of PAC statistics (**Significance testing**).
 Here the number of surrogates (**# surrogates**), number of blocks to use to shuffle the data for generating the surrogates (**# blocks**), the significance threshold (**Significance threshold (0<p<1)**) and multiple comparison correction (**Correct for multiple comparisons**) can bet set.
 Three buttons lay at the bottom  of the GUI designated to launch the help documention (button: **Help**), cancel the execution of the GUI without further action (button: **Cancel**) and to start the execution of PAC computation with the settings provided (button: **OK**).

 #### Visualizing PAC with pop_plotpac
  Once PAC is computed using *pop_pac.m*, the results are stored in the EEG structure (see details in the next section).
-Visualization of the results can be done by invoking the function *pop_plotpac* (which call *eeg_plotpac.*) from the command line (`pop_plotpac(EEG)`)or from the EEGLAB menu as *Tools >  ERPAC Tool > Estimate PAC > Visualize PAC* (see figure below).
+Visualization of the results can be done by invoking the function *pop_plotpac* (which call *eeg_plotpac.*) from the command line (`pop_plotpac(EEG)`)or from the EEGLAB menu as *Tools >  PAC Tools > Visualize PAC* (see figure below).
 Notice that *pop_plotpac* is the function that gather all the inputs (if incomplete list of inputs are provided then pops the GUI) in order to pass the full list of inputs to *eeg_plotpac.*.
 The later one is the function that actually perform the plotting.

 <center>
 <img  style="float: center;" src="doc/img/fig_gui_pop_plopac.jpg"  width="600"/>
 <end>
 </center>

-To procceed to visualize the results with *pop_plotpac.*, start by selecting the method (**Method**) and the data stream indices (**Chan/Comp.
-Indx.**) used to compute in this case the instantaneous phase and amplitude needed to compute PAC (e.g., [1 2] means that phase was extracted from channel or component 1 and amplitude was computed from channel or component 2).
+To procceed to visualize the results with *pop_plotpac.*, start by selecting the method (**Method**) and the data stream indices (**[Phase Amp] Comp/chan indices**) used to compute in this case the instantaneous phase and amplitude needed to compute PAC (e.g., [1 2] means that phase was extracted from channel or component 1 and amplitude was computed from channel or component 2).
 Then proceed to select the type of plot you want to generate.
 Notice that at this point this list contain  all the list of plot available, and not the plots that can be generated from your computed PAC values (this option will be added in next releases).
 See below a list of the plots that can be generated according to the dimension of the PAC results.

 **For 1D data results:**